-The synthetic image data set with 20 classes is similar to the five-class image data set in concept, but it has 20 classes, as shown in Fig. 5(b).
-Two of the classes, marked R and Q are very small, with only one and 16 data points, respectively.
+The synthetic image data set with 20 classes is similar to

+the 5-class image data set in concept, but it has 20 classes, as shown in Figure 5, right.
+Two of the classes, marked R and Q are very small, with only 1 and 16 data points, respectively.
 Here, the signatures of the rare classes are very similar to those of the larger classes, unlike the contrasting signature of the class U in the previous case.
-Trying to find these rare classes among the 20 classes using the same 10×10 SOM is a larger data mining challenge than finding the U class in the five-class image.
+Trying to find these rare classes among the 20 classes using the same 10 x 10 SOM is a larger data mining challenge than finding the U class in the 5-class image.
 Correlation coefficients between the different dimensions range from $0.0081(\rho{v_5v_4})$ to $0.5641(\rho{v_4v_2})$, so this too is a "forbidden" case for BDH according to the available theory.
-Clustering this data set using KSOM is depicted in Fig. 7(a).
-The rare classes are detectable but each is poorly represented, only by a single PE.
-Also, because of the tight quarters (the same SOM size for more classes), the separating fences (the contrasts between the
+Clustering this data set using KSOM is depicted in Figure 7, left.
+The rare classes are detectible but each is poorly represented, only by a single PE.
+Also, because of the tight quarters (same SOM size for more classes) the separating fences (the contrasts between the PE weights) are less pronounced, which makes the small classes less discernible.
+Figure 7, right, shows that BDH with $\alpha{desired} = -0.8$, magnifies the rare classes in the map: the 1pixel class R is now represented by 4 PEs in contrast to 1 PE in the map formed by KSOM, and class Q is represented by 7 PEs.
+The detectability of the rare classes has been increased by magnified areal representation as well as by higher contrast in the weight differences.